Andrej1A/Start-Machine-Learning/README.md

 2. Use the public-ip which was given to your GPU-Server through the elastic ip and use it in step 4 for your inventory file.

-  The public-ip which where given to your GPU-server, can be determined by the following command or can be found in your [AWS-console](https://eu-west-1.console.aws.amazon.com/ec2/v2/home?region=eu-west-1#Addresses:) and the created GPU-server instance.
+  The public-ip and private-ip which where given to your GPU-server, can be determined by the following command or can be found in your [AWS-console](https://eu-west-1.console.aws.amazon.com/ec2/v2/home?region=eu-west-1#Addresses:) and the created GPU-server instance.
 ```
 terraform output gpu_server_global_ips
+terraform output gpu_server_private_ips
 ```

 3. Switch into the kubespray foler: